Lesley Dumbrell: Artistic practice

-Contributions to the profession
+Contributions in Arts Feminist Activities

-With Erica McGilchrist, Kiffy Carter and Meredith Rogers, Dumbrell co-founded the Women's Art Register in Australia, a 'collection of national significance', which aims 'to document and preserve the artistic contributions of Australian women and to support and promote them'.
+Lesley Dumbell is a pioneer of the Australian Women's Art Movement of the 1970s and has been involved for years in arts feminist activities.
+Dumbell worked with Erica McGilchrist, Kiffy Carter and Meredith Rogers at the Ewing and George Paton Galleries on establishing networks among women artists in Melbourne.
+Dumbrell co-founded the Women's Art Register in Australia, a 'collection of national significance', which aims 'to document and preserve the artistic contributions of Australian women and to support and promote them'.

 Collections

-Her works are held in major collections in Australia, including the National Gallery of Australia, National Gallery of Victoria, Art Gallery of New South Wales, the Queensland Art Gallery, National Australia Bank and Artbank.
+Her works are held in major collections in Australia, including the National Gallery of Australia, National Gallery of Victoria, Art Gallery of New South Wales, the Queensland Art Gallery, National Australia Bank, Federation University Australia and Artbank.

 Exhibitions

 In 1969 the Bonython Gallery in Sydney hosted Dumbrell's first solo exhibition, alongside her husband Lenton Parr, Bryan Westwood, and Don Driver.
 Critic Donald Brook described her 'ambiguous abstract figures': "Their subdued tonality coaxes the eye with a persuasive gentleness that is surprisingly agreeable after so much occular [sic] assault by painting of this kind."

+In 2023 Dumbrell was part of Melbourne Now at the National Gallery of Victoria.

+The exhibition Thrum at the Art Gallery of New South Wales in 2024 was the first state art museum survey of Dumbrell's work "this exhibition, spanning her five-decade career, showcases her unique visual language and mastery of colour, movement and rhythm".

-Lesley Dumbrell exhibits widely in Sydney, Melbourne and Brisbane, and also in Thailand.
+Dumbrell widely in Sydney, Melbourne and Brisbane, and since 1990 has lived and worked between Thailand and Victoria, Australia.